Tips for finding an x-ray near me

 - Pay in cash or with a credit card, you will be able to negotiate the best rate

-- Visit a cash doctor, they are most interested in a long-term service, so they can give you an x-ray at a very reasonable cost.
+- Visit a cash doctor, they are most interested in getting a long-term patient so they can give you an x-ray or another imaging scan at a very reasonable cost.
 X-ray pricing depends on many factors.

 Do I need an appointment?

-Where can I get an x-ray near me?
+Where can I get a ray exam near me?

 You can get an X-ray at a hospital, outpatient imaging centers or at a doctor office.
 Due to the low cost of purchasing an x-ray machine (used models can be purchased for as little as $2,000), many doctors are investing in these machines, so you can usually get it done at any orthopedist or many times also at physician offices.

-Are there any risks related to X-ray use?
+Are there any risks related to radiogram use?

 Intravenous Pyelogram (IVP)